-Applying the same procedure to the UNM and WNM layers results in a value of $f_{\rm M}^{\rm u/w}$ much higher than $f_{\rm M}^{\rm c}$ for the CNM layer.
-However, as seen next, the model fit does not support such a high turbulence in the UNM or WNM.
-As discussed in Sect.~\ref{sec:5.2}, the model supports very low turbulence in both UNM and WNM layers, with $f_{\rm M}^{\rm u/w} = 0.1$.
+Applying the same procedure to the UNM and WNM \phases\ results in a value of $f_{\rm M}^{\rm u/w}$ much higher than $f_{\rm M}^{\rm c}$ for the CNM \phase.
+However, as seen next, the model fit does not support such high turbulence in the UNM or WNM.
+As discussed in Sect.~\ref{sec:5.2}, the model is in favour of a very low turbulence in both the UNM and WNM, with $f_{\rm M}^{\rm u/w} = 0.1$.